dfkaye/dfkaye-blog/content/demos/accessible-css-driven-tabs-demo.md

 ---
-title: "Accessible CSS-driven Tabs Demo"
+title: "Demo: Accessible CSS-driven Tabs"
 date: 2020-08-23T15:30:43-07:00
 description: "Working demo of tabbed content using CSS, no JavaScript, responsive to screen widths, and accessible to keyboard navigation and screen readers."
 tags:
-- "demo"
 - "CSS"
 - "Accessibility"
 - "Responsive UI"